Entertaining Ideas

 Choose Your Cheese

 First things first: cheese.
 You want to look for a variety of shapes, ages and textures.
 We suggest four different kinds of cheese per platter.
 Add a mix of creamy, hard and semi-soft cheeses, à la Roquefort, brie, Manchego Añejo and parmesan.
 Finish it off with a drizzle of honey for some sweetness.
+When building your cheese platter, don't forget to add a cheese knife or two so guests can easily slice and serve their favorite cheeses without mixing flavors.

 Vary The Taste